 STEP 1: CUT THE ROOF OPENING

-First, remove all the shingles at least 6 inches past each of those screw markers.
-Then, mark four straight chalk lines as a guide to using the circular saw to cut out the rectangle shape in the roof.
+Then you will need to get on the roof to remove all the shingles at least 6 inches past each of those screw markers.
+Once the shingles are removed, mark four straight chalk lines as a guide to using the circular saw to cut out the rectangle shape in the roof.

 STEP 2: INSTALL THE FLASHING

 Next, install your flashing along the entire window sill.
 This creates the first barrier to prevent leaks.
-The self-adhesive flashing should go on each side, then cut to fold over the edge enough to create a barrier the width of the skylight sill.
+For proper installation, make sure to apply the self-adhesive flashing on each side, then cut to fold over the edge enough to create a barrier the width of the skylight sill.
 Nail the sheathing down on all sides using your roofing nailer.

 STEP 3: PLACE THE SKYLIGHT